MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/scheduling-engine-performance.md

 A variable represents a domain of possible values.
 Scheduling engine has two types of variables:

-- **DateTime variable** - has a domain of all dates and times, and the domain can be restricted by moving the lower and upper bound for the time of the variable closer to each other.
+- **DateTime variable** - Has a domain of all dates and times, and the domain can be restricted by moving the lower and upper bound for the time of the variable closer to each other.
-- **Resource variable** - has a domain of applicable resources, and the domain can be restricted by eliminating resources from the list
+- **Resource variable** - Has a domain of applicable resources, and the domain can be restricted by eliminating resources from the list.

 #### Constraint

 A constraint acts on variables by restricting their domains, but it also depends on variables so it gets activated when variables change.
-The process of "constraint propagation" is when a constraint performs its main function and reports back to the main logic if succeeded.
+The process of "constraint propagation" is when a constraint performs its main function and reports back to the main logic if successful.

 A variable is considered bound when it can't be restricted further, which for DateTime variable means that upper and lower bound is the same, and for the Resource variable that it has only a single applicable resource.
 When all variables are bound, a solution is found.

 ### Constraint levels

-When scheduling is executed as part of the material requirements planning (MRP)  coverage phase, the orders will be scheduled backwards from requirement date.
-However, if it is not possible to find a schedule that starts today or later and ends before the requirement date, then the scheduling direction will be changed to forward from today.
+When scheduling is executed as part of the material requirements planning (MRP) coverage phase, the orders will be scheduled backward from requirement date.
+However, if it is not possible to find a schedule that starts today or later and ends before the requirement date, then the scheduling direction will change to forward from today.

 This main business rule is handled by organizing the constraints in levels.
-If no solution could be found when using the constraints on the highest level, then the constraints on that level are all dropped, and the lower level is tried.
+If no solution is found when using the constraints on the highest level, then the constraints on that level are all dropped, and the lower level is tried.
 In praxis, this means that for backward scheduling the model will contain a level 1 with job goals of latest start time given a maximum end time constraint (the requirement date), and a level 0 with job goals of earliest end time and given a minimum start time constraint of today.

 ### Algorithm